Research Award: Advisory Committee on Research Ethics

 Candidates should have the following qualifications:

-- Work experience and/or graduate training in the area of global health ethics, bioethics and/or similar fields.
+- Work experience and/or graduate training in the area of the responsible conduct of research, bioethics and/or similar fields.

 - Demonstrated interest in research ethics in international development, and/or previous experience in international research ethics;

 - Field experience in developing countries is an asset.